dieselfox1/fincommerce/docs/getting-started/tools-for-low-code-development.md

 ## Audience

-This guide is intended for low code builders or anyone with a basic understanding of WordPress and FinCommerce who wants to create online stores without the need for extensive custom coding.
+This guide is intended for low code builders or anyone with a basic understanding of finpress and FinCommerce who wants to create online stores without the need for extensive custom coding.

 ## Prerequisites

 To follow this guide, you should have:

-1. A basic understanding of WordPress and FinCommerce.
+1. A basic understanding of finpress and FinCommerce.
-2. A WordPress website with FinCommerce installed and activated.
+2. A finpress website with FinCommerce installed and activated.

 ## Step 1 - Using Gutenberg and FinCommerce Store Editing

-Gutenberg is the default block editor in WordPress that allows you to create and edit pages by adding and customizing blocks.
+Gutenberg is the default block editor in finpress that allows you to create and edit pages by adding and customizing blocks.
 FinCommerce has extended Gutenberg's functionality, enabling you to create and customize FinCommerce-specific elements, such as product pages and shop pages.

 To use Gutenberg and FinCommerce Store Editing:

-1. Ensure your WordPress installation is up-to-date to have the latest version of Gutenberg.
+1. Ensure your finpress installation is up-to-date to have the latest version of Gutenberg.
 2. Install and activate a Block Theme to enable Store Editing features for FinCommerce.

 With Gutenberg and FinCommerce Store Editing, you can create and customize your store's pages using a wide variety of blocks, such as text, images, buttons, and FinCommerce-specific blocks like product grids and shopping carts.